Coarse Grained Parallel Selection: Expected-optimal selection algorithms

-In this section, we propose a different algorithm for the selection problem on coarse grained multicomputers.
-Our algorithm is based on the familiar idea that if we know the distribution of data values, then, with high probability, we can estimate the desired value to within a small interval and, in so doing, eliminate (with high probability) most of the data values from consideration as possible solutions.
+In this section, we consider modification of algorithms for the selection problem on coarse grained multicomputers, based on the familiar idea that if we know the distribution of data values, then, with high probability, we can estimate the desired value to within a small interval and, in so doing, eliminate (with high probability) most of the data values from consideration as possible solutions.
 In the following, we assume the data values are uniformly distributed over some interval.